Coloring Book (mixtape): Critical reception

 Coloring Book was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the mixtape received an average score of 89, based on 21 reviews.
 Aggregator AnyDecentMusic? gave it 8.2 out of 10, based on their assessment of the critical consensus.

 Reviewing for the Chicago Tribune in May 2016, Greg Kot hailed the album as "a celebration of singing, harmonizing, human voices making a joyous noise together", while Kris Ex from Pitchfork named it "one of the strongest rap albums released this year, an uplifting mix of spiritual and grounded that even an atheist can catch the Spirit to".
 Writing for Vice, Robert Christgau believed Chance's already irrepressibly cheerful voice sounded more attractive and substantial than before because of how the music's gospel elements had encouraged a stronger "vocal muscle" and controlled pitch.
 Jon Caramanica of The New York Times argued that Chance had drawn on the spirituality and consciousness present in West's music while "blossoming into a crusader and a pop savant, coming as close as anyone has to eradicating the walls between the sacred and the secular".
 He found his flow melodically and rhythmically dense yet deft and effortless, while deeming his narratives both intimate and universal, touching on familial duties, the violent crime in Chance's native Chicago, and being an independent artist in the modern music industry era.
 In the opinion of Slate journalist Jack Hamilton, Coloring Book was "the first true gospel-rap masterpiece".

 Accolades

 At the end of 2016, Coloring Book appeared on a number of critics' lists ranking the year's top albums.
 According to Metacritic, it was the seventh most prominently ranked record of 2016.
 Christgau ranked it as the ninth best album of the year in his ballot for The Village Voice's annual Pazz & Jop critics poll.
 The album won Best Rap Album at the 2017 Grammy Awards.
 It was the first streaming-only album to win a Grammy.
+Rolling Stone ranked the album 105th out of the 200 greatest hip-hop albums of all time in 2022.